pgtipping/Synthalyst/memory-bank/activeContext.md

 We are transitioning to Phase 3, focusing on Enhanced LLM Integration after completing Phase 2.

 ### Recent Updates

+#### Contact Form and Admin Dashboard Fixes [2025-03-12 04:30:00]

+- Fixed issues with the contact submissions admin dashboard:
+  - Corrected the DeleteSubmissionButton import and prop usage
+  - Updated the API endpoint for updating submission status
+  - Fixed type error in the admin page by ensuring source property is included
+  - Created a new API endpoint for updating contact submission status
+- Added QuickReplyForm component for contact forms and other quick reply forms
+- Created a quick contact page using the new QuickReplyForm component
+- Added API endpoint for contact form submissions

 #### Package Dependencies Update [2025-03-12 02:45:00]